Quantum Fluctuation-Response Inequality and Its Application in Quantum Hypothesis Testing: Quantum fluctuation-response inequality

+Note that $T$ is fixed in this case, and $F_0$ is minimized at equilibrium.
+Hence $F_1$ is greater than $F_0$ in general, and the above bound is physically valid.

-We believe (\ref{eq:QFR}) and (\ref{eq:subGQFR}) as general bounds can lead to physically insightful results when applied to specific problems.
+We believe that, as general upper bounds, the QFRI (\ref{eq:QFR}) and its sub-Gaussian version (\ref{eq:subGQFR}) can yield physically insightful results when applied to specific problems.
+But beyond statistical physics, they are also useful in other fields such as statistics and machine learning.
 In the following, we focus on the application of (\ref{eq:subGQFR}) in quantum hypothesis testing where $\OP_c$ is constructed from a measurement plan.